 To maintain a healthy weight we need to eat fewer total calories; eating primarily nutrient-dense (rather than calorie-dense) foods and eating fewer times per day both will help to achieve this goal.
 Foods with a low calorie-density (high nutrient-density) like greens, other vegetables, and fruits are associated with reduced total calorie intake, higher nutritional quality, and lower body weight.7-9 Conversely, foods with a high energy-density are associated with greater calorie intake.10 Also, contrary to the conventional wisdom, the majority of studies have not found any weight-loss or calorie-reduction benefit to eating more frequently.
 Consuming a snack has been found not to cause a compensatory decrease in calorie consumption at the next meal.
 Ultimately, snacking most often results in increased daily caloric intake.
 Furthermore, most studies have shown that there is no weight loss advantage to dividing a diet of the same number of calories into a greater number of meals.11-14

 Eat only when you are truly hungry.
 For most people following a healthy diet, this will not be more than three times a day.
 The key factor for weight loss is improving the quality of your diet.
-My research has shown that eating healthy food brings a greater level of satiety, and significantly reduces or eliminates the uncomfortable symptoms of toxic hunger,15 leading to greater meal satisfaction, reduced calorie intake, and attainment of a healthy weight.
+Scientific research has demonstrated has shown that eating healthy food brings a greater level of satiety, and significantly reduces or eliminates the uncomfortable symptoms of toxic hunger,15 leading to greater meal satisfaction, reduced calorie intake, and attainment of a healthy weight.

 1. Ogden CL, Carroll MD: Prevalence of Overweight, Obesity, and Extreme Obesity Among Adults: United States, Trends 1960-1962 Through 2007-2008.
 U.S. Centers for Disease Control and Prevention; 2010.